weishiuchang/writeups/onprem-istio/README.md

 * Connection #0 to host helloworld.fireflyclass.com left intact
 ```

-Wait...
-Why are we getting a *503 Service Unavailable*?
+Wait.
+Why are we getting a `503 Service Unavailable`?
 Let us examine our network flow closer.

 The HTTP request comes in from curl into the Gateway, which is configured to listen on port 80 for "&ast;" hosts.
 Well that's been working so that can't be the problem.
 What about the VirtualService?